What is a mole?

 What should I look for when examining my moles?

 Most moles are benign (non-cancerous).
-The only moles that are of medical concern are those that look different than other existing moles or those that first appear after age 20.
-If you notice changes in a mole's color, height, size or shape, you should have a dermatologist evaluate it.
-You also should have moles checked if they bleed, ooze, itch, appear scaly or become tender or painful.
+The only moles that are of medical concern are those that look different than other existing moles (referred to as the ‘ugly duckling sign’) or those that appear after age 20.
+If you notice changes in a mole's color, thickness, size or shape, you should see a dermatologist.
+You also should have moles checked if they bleed, ooze, itch, or become tender or painful.

 Examine your skin with a mirror or ask someone to help you.
 Pay special attention to areas of your skin that are often exposed to the sun, such as the hands, arms, chest, neck, face and ears.